LoeiFy/WFrame/README.md

 ### Other features

 - `liveReload` monitors changes in the file system.
 As soon as you save a file, it is preprocessed as needed, and the browser is refreshed.

+install chrome extension [livereload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) first

 ```bash
 cd WFrame